Richard Henry Greene

 Richard Henry Greene (1833-1877) was the first African American to graduate from Yale University.
-After a brief stint as a schoolteacher, he worked mainly as a physician in Hoosick, New York.
+After a brief stint as a schoolteacher, he worked mainly as a medical doctor in Hoosick, New York.
 During the American Civil War, he received an MD from Dartmouth and served as an acting assistant surgeon in the United States Navy.
 Since 2014, research has unearthed documents about his life and two photographs, which shed light on his personal views, racial identity, personal and professional life, and death.